plblum/jivs/planning/Revise BusinessLogicErrors Planning.md

 /**
  * Client-side: Restore validation state from server payload.
- * Sets fromServer=true on all externalIssues to prevent blocking.
+ * Sets displayOnly=true on all externalIssues to prevent blocking.
  * Attempts validator swap for better error messages.
  * @param payload - Validation data from server
  * @param encode - Targets HTML encoding.
 When supplied, the function takes the